-Colourful, chocolaty and deliciously sweet.
-This Unicorn Rocky Road will hopefully make you smile both because of its taste and also because of it’s bright and fun look.
+Colourful, chocolatey and deliciously sweet.
+This Unicorn White Chocolate Rocky Road will hopefully make you smile both because of its taste and also because of it’s bright and fun look.

-Unicorn Rocky Road is the perfect treat for fans of white chocolate or sweet things in general.
+This Rocky Road is the perfect treat for fans of white chocolate, or sweet things in general.
 I initially came up with the recipe thinking it would be great for children because of all of the bright colours and sprinkles, but it turns out adults love it too – Mr Curly being one of them!

 I feel the need to say that this recipe won’t be for everyone.
 If you aren’t a fan of white chocolate or very sweet things, then this recipe unfortunately won’t be for you.